Divine Dining.

 He has provided the only way to Heaven for you.
 You can accept

-Believing in your heart is key.
-To truly be thankful you call
+in your heart is key.
+To truly be thankful you call on his name.

 Jeremiah 17:9 The heart [is] deceitful above all [things], and desperately wicked: who can know it?.